adarwoo/modbus_relay/docs/user_manual.md

 2. 3 relays - 9.4A 250VAC per output
 3. Operational integrity minded
    * Uses a safety relay with force conduits and read back
-   * Infeed voltage measurement with acceptable range
+   * Galvanically isolated infeed voltage measurement with acceptable range
    * Communication watchdog
 4. EStop management
    * Used for failsafe of the relay operation